Intelligent Document Processing is a Data Integration Powerhouse

 3. OCR Enhancements

 Iterative OCR is a technique that captures text missed by an OCR engine after processing text on a document.
 As the name suggests, OCR is run multiple times.
-The key innovation is that accurately recognized text is automatically removed from the document image before additional OCR passes.
+The key innovation is that accurately recognized text is automatically removed from the document image before performing additional OCR passes.
 Less distractions makes processing remaining text easier.

 Cellular validation is a technique designed to deal with the challenges caused by text split into columns, arranged in offset patterns, or by differing font types and sizes.
 The key innovation is that the document image is split into appropriate grids to allow the OCR engine to process each section independently.